Chris-Baker/pretty-print-object/README.md

 # Pretty print object
 [![License][license-image]][license-url] ![coverage-badge-green]

-> Stringify an object/array like JSON.stringify just without all the double-quotes
+> Convert an object or array into a formatted string

 This is a fork of [stringify-object], modified to inline the dependencies and make it compatible with ES5 out of the box.